nemuikoneko/DiscriminatedUnions/README.md

 The generated unions are meant to be more robust than other techniques used to build discriminated unions in C#, e.g. subclassing an abstract class or record.
 The problem with these is that they are open-ended and the compiler does not lend us enough help to perform exhaustive matching.
 Exhaustive matching exists for plain enums, but 1) exhaustiveness is a suggestion, not a requirement, and 2) different editors suggest exhaustiveness differently.
 This library ensures that all cases have been accounted for when matching against the union's case.

-The generated union is also a struct, meaning that it cannot be null.
+The generated union is also a `struct`, meaning that it cannot be null.
 This is further enforced by an analyzer that makes sure neither `new` or `default` is going to work and a union can only be instantiated by explicitly selecting a case.

 Note that the union cases can not be pattern matched against, which is a downside.